12 Types Of People At AA Meetings You Meet

 Another person you want to avoid in AA and NA is the dreaded "13th Stepper" especially if you are a woman (or almost as often now a young man) new to sobriety.
 The 13th stepper is someone who's been in the AA or NA program for awhile (although not always taking it completely seriously on the inside) and tries to hook up with new young women and men in the program.

-It's pretty horrible and it's a dirty secret that AA and NA don't want you to know.
-It's just something to be aware of so you aren't taken advantage of by people using sobriety and addiction as a sexual weapon.
+It is pretty horrible and it is a dirty secret that AA and NA don't want you to know.
+The recurring scandal is just something to be aware of so you aren't taken advantage of by people using sobriety and addiction as a sexual weapon.
 And if you are "that guy" or "that woman", just stop.

 who goes to alcoholics anonymous meetings aa member

-12 More AA Member Types You'll Meet During Meetings
+12 More AA Member Types You Will Meet During Meetings

 But wait, there are even more types of people that you'll meet at AA and NA meetings!
 Here are 12 more archetypal Alcoholics Anonymous members you will meet in your sober journey: